grafana/grafana/docs/sources/alerting/set-up/provision-alerting-resources/file-provisioning/index.md

 - You cannot edit provisioned resources from files in Grafana.
 You can only change the resource properties by changing the provisioning file and restarting Grafana or carrying out a hot reload.
 This prevents changes being made to the resource that would be overwritten if a file is provisioned again or a hot reload is carried out.

-- Importing takes place during the initial set up of your Grafana system, but you can re-run it at any time using the [Grafana Admin API][reload-provisioning-configurations].
+- Importing takes place during the initial set up of your Grafana system, but you can re-run it at any time using the [Grafana Admin API](/docs/grafana/<GRAFANA_VERSION>/developers/http_api/admin#reload-provisioning-configurations).

 - Importing an existing alerting resource results in a conflict.
 First, when present, remove the resources you plan to import.
   {{< /admonition >}}